seL4/docs/Developing/Building/Incorporating.md

 ### Basic structure

 The build system here is in two pieces.
-One piece is in the seL4 kernel repository, which has all of the basic compiler toolchain and flags settings as well as helpers for generating configurations.
+One piece is in the seL4 kernel repository, which has all the basic compiler toolchain and flags settings as well as helpers for generating configurations.
 The other piece is in seL4_tools/cmake-tool, which has helpers for putting libraries and binaries together into a final system image (along with the kernel).